hermetic-architecture-portal/react-auto-edit/readme.md

 ## UIFactory
 The UIFactory class creates instances of the React UI components.
 If you use the standard React UI components then you don't need to worry about this class.
+* constructor - new UIFactory(options)
+  * preferredDisplayMode - controls which display mode should be used where possible.
+One of UIFactory.displayModes.tabular or UIFactory.displayModes.masterDetail.

 ## Controller
 The Controller class is in charge of managing application state